Resident Evil Inspired Template

 Summary

-This template was created by me using Unreal Engine’s Third Person character that was used for my other portfolio piece, The Mansion
+This template was created by me using Unreal Engine’s Third Person character that was used for my other portfolio piece, The Mansion.

 Breakdown